nasa-jpl/stellar/README.md

 ## Usage

 Import the desired CSS files into your project to make the classes globally available.
-See our [example project][stellar-example] for more detailed examples.

 ```html
 <html>